Garden City Arena Complex

+Beginning in 2007, the Jack Gatecliff Arena was home to the Niagara IceDogs of the OHL.
+The Niagara Icedogs moved into the new Meridian Centre for the 2014–15 season.
 The final capacity of the Jack Gatecliff Arena was 3,145, including standing room.
 Seating capacity in the Rex Stimers Arena was 800 seats.

-The arena was previously home to the Niagara IceDogs of the OHL, as well as the St. Catharines Jr. B Falcons of the Greater Ontario Junior Hockey League.
-The Niagara Icedogs moved into the new Meridian Centre for the 2014–15 season.
-Upon the arenas closure in 2022 the Falcons moved into the already existing Seymour-Hannah Sports and Entertainment Centre for the 2022–23 season.
-From 1982 to 1986 it was home to Toronto Maple Leafs farm team the St. Catharines Saints of the American Hockey League.
-Demolition of the building began in July 2023 with the rex stimers arena being demolished first.
-Demolition was completed in September of 2023 and the use of the land is currently unknown at this time.
+Upon the complex's closure in 2022, the Falcons moved into the already existing Seymour-Hannah Sports and Entertainment Centre for the 2022–23 season.
+Demolition of the building began in July 2023, with the Rex Stimers Arena being demolished first.
+Demolition was completed in September of 2023.

+The St. Catharines Falcons playing at Jack Gatecliff Arena in 2022; this was one of the final hockey games played at the arena.